 In simple words, you can do almost everything that a regular WordPress user can do.
 Basically, you will get a WordPress website on your local computer which will let you install themes, plugins, develop and test new themes/plugins, write posts, etc. But, you cannot index this website in any search engine.
 Although you will get an option related to indexing, this is not possible unless you make the site live.

-There are many ISPs, who provide shared internet connection, which means that other people on the same network can access your shared folder.
-Database created with WAMP are shared.
-Therefore, other people can search for your computer being same network user and can access that particular thing.
-In fact, there are some third-party software, which make these things easier.
-If other users use such tool, they can easily get your site’s database that is hosted on the local computer.
+There are many ISPs, who provide a shared internet connection, which means that other people on the same network can access your shared folder.
+Database created with WAMP is shared.
+Therefore, other people can search for your computer being the same network user and can access that particular thing.
+In fact, there are some third-party software, which makes these things easier.
+If other users use such a tool, they can easily get your site’s database that is hosted on the local computer.

 Install WordPress on Local Computer using WAMP

 WAMP basically stands for Apache, PHP, MySQL on Windows.
 As said, it has everything required to install WordPress.
 However, it doesn’t support Windows XP or Windows Server 2003.
 You need later versions to use WAMP on your Windows machine.

 To begin, download WAMP to your PC.
 WAMP 3 has been released, which comes with Apache 2.4.17, MySQL 5.7.9 and PHP 7.
 However, if you download the 32-bit edition, you will get PHP 5.6.15.

 It is very important to know your machine’s architecture (32-bit or 64-bit) and download the corresponding WAMP setup file accordingly.
 After downloading, start the installation.
 The installation process is pretty easy – you just have to follow the screen options.

 During the installation, you will have to select your default browser.
 It will show a popup labeled, Please choose your default browser.
 If you are not sure, just click Open.
 Here, you can either select a browser like Chrome, Firefox, IE, etc. or you can just hit the Open button.